 Third parties may assert that we are employing their proprietary technology without authorization.
 There may be third-party patents or patent applications with claims that may cover PRT-201 or any additional product candidates and/or the use, manufacture, sale and/or offer for sale of PRT-201 or any additional product candidates.
-We are aware of European Patent No. EP 1 012 307 B1 by Roche Diagnostics Gmbh, or the '307 patent, which claims, among other things, autocatalytically cleavable zymogenic precursor of a serine protease wherein a naturally occurring non-autocatalytic cleavage site is replaced in the zymogenic precursor by an autocatalytic cleavage site.
+We are aware of European Patent No. EP 1 012 307 B1, or the '307 patent, which claims, among other things, autocatalytically cleavable zymogenic precursor of a serine protease wherein a naturally occurring non-autocatalytic cleavage site is replaced in the zymogenic precursor by an autocatalytic cleavage site.
 The '307 patent expires on August 12, 2018.
-We currently estimate that the soonest that we will market PRT-201 in Europe is the third quarter of 2018 and more likely in 2020.
+We currently estimate that the soonest that we will market PRT-201 is after this date.